 I want to thank every person who posted an #UndesirablesOfInstagram selfie, those who shared my post, used the hashtag, commissioned articles, sent me messages of support, and helped to spread the word.
 This change happened because of YOU and I am so proud of every single one of you.
 The skin positivity community (and the rosacea community in particular) is fairly small, so the fact that our campaign has resulted in meaningful change and a reconsideration of terminology internally at one of the world’s biggest and most influential companies is incredible and so overwhelming.

 Putting your head above the parapet can be scary.
-There were moments in the last 6 weeks when I wondered why I had started this, why I’d opened myself up to trolls and ignorance, whether the eventual impact would be worth the effort.
+There were moments in the last 6 weeks when I honestly wondered why I had started this, why I’d opened myself up to trolls and ignorance, whether the eventual impact would be worth the effort.
 But the support from the community, the new people I’ve discovered through this shared experience, and this actual tangible result is better than I ever could have imagined.
 Thank you.

 Looking for some next steps?